 Free2AITools Nexus Index (FNI)

 The FNI is the ranking algorithm behind Free2AITools.
-It evaluates 464,000+ AI entities (models, datasets, papers, tools, agents, spaces, prompts) across five weighted factors to produce a single 0-100 score.
+It evaluates the full catalog of AI entities (models, datasets, papers, tools, agents, spaces, prompts) across five weighted factors to produce a single 0-100 score.

 Current version: V2.0